Tony Kubek: Rookie of the Year

 In 1957, Kubek won the American League Rookie of the Year Award.
 In Game 3 of the 1957 World Series, he had one of the best World Series games a rookie has ever had, going 3 for 5 with two home runs, three runs scored, and four RBI in the first MLB game he played in his hometown of Milwaukee.
 Kubek is one of five rookies to hit two home runs in a World Series game.
 Another Yankee, Charlie Keller, had performed the feat in the 1939 World Series against the Cincinnati Reds and St. Louis Cardinal Willie McGee homered twice in the 1982 World Series against the Milwaukee Brewers.
 All three of these feats occurred in a Game 3; Kubek's and McGee's both occurred at Milwaukee County Stadium.
 The Atlanta Braves' Andruw Jones homered twice in Game 1 of the 1996 World Series at Yankee Stadium.
 Michael Conforto of the New York Mets became the fifth member of this club when he hit two in Game 4 of the 2015 World Series on October 31, 2015.

 1960 World Series

 In Game 7 of the 1960 World Series, Kubek was shaken up by a bad-hop ground ball that struck him in the throat in the eighth inning.
-Bill Virdon reached first base on the infield single, which helped the Pittsburgh Pirates rally for a dramatic 10–9 victory, which was completed by a game-winning home run by Bill Mazeroski one inning later.
-The play would haunt Kubek for the rest of his baseball life.
-When future broadcast partner Bob Costas once referenced Virdon's smash on the air, Kubek put his hand on Costas' thigh to stop him.
-Just before the 1963 World Series, TV personality Phil Silvers, a Dodger fan, provided a reporter with a list of Yankee players to rattle.
-He included Kubek: "Show him a pebble."
+Bill Virdon reached first base on the infield single, and Kubek was replaced by substitute Joe DeMaestri.
+Virdon's hit helped the Pittsburgh Pirates rally for a dramatic 10–9 victory, which was completed by a game-winning home run by Bill Mazeroski one inning later.
+The play haunted Kubek for the rest of his baseball life.
+TV personality Phil Silvers, a Brooklyn Dodgers fan, in response to a reporter's question of how to rattle Kubek, once said "Show him a pebble," an apparent reference to infield debris that can cause a bad hop.
+Years later, when broadcast partner Bob Costas referenced Virdon's smash on the air, Kubek put his hand on Costas' thigh to stop him.